leoratte/aquacomputer-quadro-control/data/data.md

 - addresses 0000 to 003f contain the usb header
 - actual data starts at address 0040
 - the last two bytes are the checksum
-- d0 to d7 contain only packet data and checksum
+- d0 to d8 contain only packet data and checksum
-- d5, d6 and d7 only differ in profile number (1,2,3) and checksum
+- d5 to d8 only differ in profile number (1,2,3,4) and checksum